 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-I wasn’t brought up with the tradition of baking cookies in the run up to Christmas, as in some places.
-And since I don’t have a huge sweet tooth, it’s not one I picked up quickly.
-However in recent years, I’ve grown to love trying new cookies (and my kids have been more than happy to taste-test).
+I wasn't brought up with the tradition of baking cookies in the run up to Christmas, as in some places.
+And since I don't have a huge sweet tooth, I wasn't so quick to pick it up.
+However in recent years, I've grown to love trying new cookies (and my kids have been more than happy to taste-test!).

 I've made a few new cookies of my own, but I also love discovering traditional cookies from around the world, as I mentioned when I shared Greek melomakarona recently.
 I love the variety, there's always something new to discover.

-I’ve had Basler brunsli on my list to try a while, and finally got round to it recently.
+I've had Basler brunsli on my list to try a while, and finally got round to it recently.
 But now I think these might become a regular as we really enjoyed them.
-They are pretty sweet, but it’s balanced out with a rich dark chocolate flavor with a hint of warm spice.
+They are pretty sweet, but the rich dark chocolate flavor and hint of warm spice balance it out.

 I also like the fact these are naturally gluten and dairy free, so a few friends can have these that couldn't try others.
 Especially during a time when sharing treats is so common, it's nice to have some options that fit different diets.

 Basler brunsli, or just brunsli, are a "Wiehnachtsguezli" (Christmas cookie) from Switzerland.
 "Basler" means from Basel, a city in the German-speaking part of the country.
 "Brun" means brown and the "li" ending means little.

 While some other countries might have more famous cookies, the Swiss most definitely take Christmas cookies seriously.
 In fact there's even a word in Swiss German for making cookies, "guezle", which is only used in reference to Christmas time.

 There are a number of classic cookies that people of all ages make, and this is one of them.
 To me, it's not so surprising that a Swiss favorite includes chocolate.
 But I particularly like the flavors added here.